-Remember: you’re hiring a copywriter to do a job that they’re skilled in.
-Whilst we always expect tweaks to suit your style, or to clarify points correctly, do respect our ability to write your copy.
+Remember: you’re hiring a marketing copywriter to do a job they’re skilled in.
+Whilst writers always expect tweaks to suit your style, or to clarify points correctly, do respect our ability to write your copy.
 It’s what you’re paying us for.

 Do you offer a discount for writing volume articles?

 Writing articles takes time.
 To write ten articles generally takes ten times longer than writing one.
 So, whilst there can be opportunities for a discount, it’s not a given.

 Talk to me about your budget at the outset.
 We might be able to tackle the project in a different way, so it fits your requirements.